Clevyio/workplace-safety-check/README.md

 4. retrieve the App Secret and create and Access Token for your app.
 5. give it a name and icon of your liking, then click Save.

+# Serverless hosting on AWS Lambda

+To deploy on AWS Lambda (recommended solution)
+1. install serverless `npm i -g serverless`
+2. deploy to lambda with `sls deploy`
+3. retrieve the wbehook URL and use that as your callback URL

+To run the alert, simply run `sls invoke local -f launch`

 # Launching an alert

 Once everything is correctly setup, launching an alert simply requires you to run `node launch`.